amir2000.nl photography logo

 Exposure: 1/800 sec | ISO: 200 | Aperture: f/2.8 | Focal Length: 200 mm | © amir2000.nl

-A coil of energy, a kick into the light, and a friend smiling from the water below.
+A coil of energy becomes a kick into light while a friend smiles from the water and reads the angle.

-Tucked jump frozen mid air above an Amsterdam canal in monochrome
+Tucked jump frozen mid air above an Amsterdam canal with hands locked and knees high

 Camera: Canon EOS R5 Mark II | Lens: EF70-200mm f/2.8L IS III USM